Eglarest/Project-Durins-Folk/Celebdil/README.md

         - allow a user to join a created event
       - [ ] unnamed
         - allow a user to create an event
+      - [ ] /add-user-to-group
+        - allow a user to join a created group
   - [ ] Release backend API support for p0 (v0)

 ## DEPENDENCIES